thelowlypeon/too_active/README.md

 gem 'too_active', git: 'git@github.com:thelowlypeon/too_active'
 ```

-If you add it to your Gemfile, you'll probably want to do so only in youor test or development environments:
+If you add it to your Gemfile, you'll probably want to do so only in your test or development environments:

 ```ruby
 # Gemfile